Upper GI Endoscopy

 - You will lie on your left side on the X-ray table with your head bent forward.

-- Numbing medicine will be sprayed into the back of your throat.
+- Numbing medicine may be sprayed into the back of your throat.
 This will stop you from gagging as the tube is passed down your throat into your stomach.
 The spray may have a bitter taste to it.
 Holding your breath while your provider sprays your throat may decrease the taste.

 - You will not be able to swallow the saliva that may collect in your mouth during the procedure.
 This happens because the tube is in your throat.
 The saliva will be suctioned from your mouth from time to time.